siktec-lab/Frigate/README.md

 # TODOs
-- support returns negotiation of */* and text/* etc....
+[v] support returns negotiation of */* and text/* etc....
-- File server for chunking
+[v] File server for chunking
-- Implement accept all and restriction in headers CORS policy
+[-] Implement accept all and restriction in headers CORS policy